gbvalor/bufr2synop/README.md

                      ***bufr2synop***.
 It seems the new name is the right name.

+Note that if you build using GNU autotools you will get both static and dynamic vesions of libraries.
+Using cmake you just get shared libraries.

 ## INSTALL ##

 See *INSTALL* file in this package to get details.
 If you use default settings, then install